-Subject: RE: Test Procedure Waiver In accordance with the provisions of the Code of Federal Regulations Part 431, paragraph 431.401, Cleaver-Brooks is hereby petitioning for a waiver from the following test procedures specified for Commercial Packaged Boilers:
+We previously submitted a waiver request on June 30, 2015 but wish to submit this revised waiver request in place of it.
+In accordance with the provisions of the Code of Federal Regulations Part 431, paragraph 431.401, Superior Boiler Works, Inc. is hereby petitioning for a waiver from the following specific test procedures

-1. Paragraph 431.86 Uniform test method for the measurement of energy efficiency of commercial packaged boilers.
-This section requires the boilers be tested using the provisions of HI BTS-2000.
-We propose to use the newly published AHRI 1500, 2015 Standard for Performance Rating of Commercial Space Heating Boilers.
-There are several issues that make BTS 2000 incompatible with the larger boilers that were identified in previous waiver requests.
-AHRI has worked diligently over the past year to revise BTS-2000 in order to address those issues and make BTS- 2000 suitable for use with larger boilers.
+- 1. Paragraph 431.86 Uniform test method for the measurement of energy efficiency of commercial packaged boilers.
+This section requirements that boilers be tested using the provisions of HI BTS-2000.
+We propose to use the newly published AHRI Standard 1500, 2015 Standard for Performance Rating of Commercial Space Heating Boilers.
+There are several issues that make BTS 2000 incompatible with larger boilers that were previously identified and discussed.
+AHRI has worked diligently over the last year or so to revise BTS-2000 in order to address those issues and make BTS 2000 suitable for larger boilers.
 AHRI Standard 1500 is the result of that work.
-Use of this new standard is required as it is compatible with the size boilers we manufacture.

-2. Paragraph 431.86(c)(1)(iv) The requirement to use test conditions specified in BTS-2000 specifically the requirements for the test pressure for steam boilers, the required water temperatures for hot water boilers and instrumentation requirements seem to refer back to the middle of the last century rather than the present day, for example:

-• The 0 to 2 psig test pressure for steam boilers may be perfectly adequate for residential and small commercial (cast iron) boilers sized boilers, however is not compatible with large boilers as it will cause water carryover in large quantities, and an inability to meet design water flow rates and firing rates.
-Typically test pressures in range 10 to 12 psig are required.

-• Test temperatures defined for hot water boilers are guaranteed to cause thermal shock problems in large boilers.

-• The instrumentation chart, Table 1, has several problem areas, as follows:

-Steam pressure cannot be measured by mercury manometer as the use of mercury in instruments and controls is banned.
-The correct instrument is a Bourdon Tube Gauge 0 to 30 psig

-Large boilers typically fire into a positive pressure combustion chamber, thus gas pressure, firebox pressure and vent/flue pressure instruments all need to reflect this.

-• The use of scales to measure water/ condensate/moisture flow rates is incompatible with the sheer volume of these fluids being used or generated by large boilers.
-Water flow meters should be used and in the case of moisture content, current practice is to use a throttling calorimeter.

-• The measurement of carbon dioxide as a means of calculating excess air or oxygen is considered obsolete in the large boiler industry.
+Use of this new standard is desirable as it is compatible with the various size boilers we manufacture. - 2.
+Paragraph 431.86(c)(1)(iv) The requirement to use test conditions specified in BTS-2000 specifically the requirements for the test pressure for steam boilers, the required water temperatures for hot water boilers and instrumentation requirements seem to refer back to the middle of the last century rather than the present day, for example: - The 0 to 2 psig test pressure for steam boilers may be perfectly adequate for residential and small commercial (cast iron) boilers sized boilers, however is not compatible with large boilers as it will cause water carryover in large quantities, and an inability to meet design water flow rates and firing rates.
+Typically test pressures in range 10 to 12 psig are required. - Test temperatures defined for hot water boilers are guaranteed to cause thermal shock problems in large boilers. - The instrumentation chart, Table 1, has several problem areas, as follows: - Steam pressure cannot be measured by mercury manometer as the use of mercury in instruments and controls is banned.
+The correct instrument is a Bourdon Tube Gauge 0 to 30 psig - Carge boilers typically fire into a positive pressure combustion chamber, thus gas pressure, firebox pressure and vent/flue pressure instruments all need to reflect this. - O The use of scales to measure water/condensate/moisture flow rates is incompatible with the sheer volume of these fluids being used or generated by large boilers.
+Water flow meters should be used and in the case of moisture content, current practice is to use a throttling calorimeter. - The measurement of carbon dioxide as a means of calculating excess air or oxygen is considered obsolete in the large boiler industry.
 Direct measurement of excess oxygen is the preferred method as modern oxygen meters can easily be calibrated against the oxygen in the ambient air.